miguelpduarte/FEUP-SOPE-Proj1/README.md

 # FEUP-SOPE-Proj1
 First project developed for the SOPE course unit.
 Featured process creation via `fork`, signals, among other things.
+The objective was implementing a simplfieid version of `grep`.

 ### Project Infos
 * **Date:** 2nd Year, 2nd Semester, 2017/2018